ERP Modules Explained

 Procurement

-The procurement module, or purchasing module, helps your business source items that are needed for your business operations.
-A procurement module will issue orders for services and products by tracking all key order info in real-time including the vendor, purchase quantities, item or service purchased, delivery timeframes, payment terms, and costs.
+The procurement module, or purchasing module, helps your business source items needed for its operations.
+A procurement module issues orders for services and products by tracking all key order information in real time, including the vendor, purchase quantities, item or service purchased, delivery timeframes, payment terms, and costs.
+The procurement modules in an ERP serve to maintain efficient operations by ensuring necessary materials are available at the desired quality, quantity, timing, and cost.

-The procurement process also helps manage quotes and is a part of a more complex supplier relationship management process, which ultimately tracks approved vendors and ties those suppliers to particular items.
+The procurement process also helps manage quotes and is part of a more complex supplier relationship management process.
+This process ultimately tracks approved vendors and ties those suppliers to particular items.
+Other benefits include centralizing communication, monitoring supplier performance, facilitating vendor audits, integrating with accounts payable and receivable, and ensuring compliance while reducing risks.

 Inventory Management

 An inventory management module provides inventory control by tracking stock levels and prices of all products your company builds, buys, stores, and sells.
-The solution allows you to view what raw materials you have on hand and where to find them, as well as provide recommendations on when to reorder items.
+The solution allows you to view what raw materials you have on hand and where to find them and provide recommendations on when to reorder items.

-Items in an inventory management software module are tracked via unique serial numbers or barcodes.
-These unique identifiers allow personnel to trace their current location.
-The inventory module can also provide clarity on incoming inventory through integration with a procurement module.
+Items in an inventory management software module are tracked via unique serial numbers (SKUs) or barcodes.
+These identifiers allow personnel to trace their current location anywhere in the store or warehouse for efficient receiving and picking.
+The module can also sync with eCommerce and POS systems for multi-channel inventory management.

-Inventory control modules also monitor inventory costs.
+Inventory control modules also monitor inventory costs and integrate with the procurement module for purchase order management.
 Part of inventory tracking is the financials that go with it, as you want to keep sufficient inventory stock without tying up too much cash into inventory.
-By forecasting supply and demand, you can weigh trends with your products to increase inventory turn and prevent stockouts and delays.
+By forecasting supply and demand and setting stock minimums and maximums, you can weigh trends with your products to increase inventory turnover and prevent stockouts and delays.

 Supply Chain Management

 The supply chain management modules manage the flow of goods and services between locations as efficiently and cost-effectively as possible.
-This means it provides assistance from the initial acquisition of raw materials through to the finished product being delivered to a customer.
+This means they provide assistance from the initial acquisition of raw materials to the finished product being delivered to a customer.

-Primarily used by manufacturers, logistics providers, distributors, suppliers, and retailers, supply chain management software modules help plan, control, and execute the required manufacturing and/or distribution of finished goods to maximize cost reduction opportunities in getting products from the vendor to the customer.
+Primarily used by manufacturers, logistics providers, distributors, suppliers, and retailers, supply chain management software modules help plan, control, and execute the required manufacturing and/or distribution of finished goods.
+This helps maximize cost reduction opportunities in getting products from the vendor to the customer.

-Supply chain management can include a wide range of modules such as procurement, inventory control, manufacturing, order management, and warehouse management.
+Supply chain management can include various modules such as procurement, inventory control, manufacturing, order management, and warehouse management.
 These tools can help automate requisitions, service/product orders, vendor data, contract management, sales forecasting, demand planning, and managing yards, dock, and labor.

 Customer Relationship Management (CRM)

-The customer relationship management module stores information on all customers and prospects your organization is pursuing.
-This tracks the relationships and interactions primarily between your sales staff and customers.
-CRM data is intended to be used to improve business relationships and grow your business–ultimately improving profitability.
+The customer relationship management module stores information on all customers and prospects your organization is pursuing in one central repository.
+It tracks the relationships and interactions primarily between your sales staff and customers.
+CRM data is intended to improve business relationships and grow your business, ultimately improving profitability.

 Examples of tools provided via CRM software modules include contact management, communication tracking, opportunity/lead tracking, order history, issue ticketing, quote creation, and sales agent productivity.
-All customers can be monitored from the initial marketing stage, into a quote/sales process, and ultimately through to customer service.
+All customers can be monitored from the initial marketing stage through a quote/sales process and ultimately through customer service.
+This advanced tracking can lead to improved resolution time for customer support, better forecasting through purchase pattern monitoring, and higher client retention.

 Human Resources

-A human resource management module manages employee information while automating tasks involving the people in your organization, such as employee scheduling, recruitment, and boosting employee productivity.
-This detailed module keeps records on all employees and stores documents on them like performance reviews, job descriptions, salary information, hours worked, and paid time off.
+A human resource management module logs employee information while automating tasks involving the people in your organization, such as employee scheduling, recruitment, and boosting employee productivity.
+This detailed module keeps records of all employees and stores documents such as performance reviews, job descriptions, salary information, hours worked, and paid time off.

 Because HR software provides better employee record-keeping for the sake of increasing employee performance, it helps your organization achieve its goals by allowing managers to better allocate employee time and resources to become a more productive and profitable business.

-Human resource capabilities share many similarities with CRM and can be thought of like a CRM for employee data.
-This also means there is a lot of room for error when it comes to duplicate or inaccurate data that organizations may input, given the cast amount of information being stored on every employee across the organization.
+Human resource capabilities share many similarities with CRM and can be thought of as a CRM for employee data.
+Given the large amount of information stored on every employee across the organization, there is a lot of room for error regarding duplicate or inaccurate data that organizations may input, making HR modules essential.

 Other ERP Modules

-• Warehouse Management: Manages and coordinates inventory and actions throughout a warehouse or distribution center with the intention of optimizing the picking and shipping of inventory.
-This allows distributors to control workflow, stock, labor, bills, and coordinate with shipping yards and docks.
+- Warehouse Management: Coordinates inventory and actions throughout a warehouse or distribution center to optimize inventory picking and shipping.
+This allows distributors to control workflow, stock, labor, and bills and coordinate with shipping yards and docks.

-• Professional Services Automation (PSA): Assists with project and resource management for service-based companies by collecting and applying time and expense data to customer billing.
-Can also store contract data, coordinate communication between team members and clients, estimate project expenses, and project revenue.
+- Professional Services Automation (PSA): Assists with project and resource management for service-based companies by collecting and applying time and expense data to customer billing.
+Can also store contract data, coordinate communication between team members and clients, and estimate project expenses and revenue.

 FAQs